-How easy is it to put up and take down?
+How easy is it to put up and take down the Tent?

-All depending on the weather conditions, I regularly don’t peg all the guy ropes in as the tent is sturdy with just the main points pegged out.
+Also depending on the weather conditions, I sometimes don’t peg all the guy ropes out.
+The tent is sturdy with the main points pegged out.

-- It’s big enough for me and my rucksack!
+- It’s big enough for me and my rucksack inside

-- I can sit up in it, without bending my back.
+- I can sit up in it (in the middle)

-- The bag that the Vango Banshee comes in is awesome.
-It has a wide drawstring bag and can be squeezed into different shapes to fit your tent back into.
+- The bag that the Vango Banshee comes in has a wide drawstring to easily fit your tent back into.

 - It’s good in windy conditions, the aerodynamic design, plus guy ropes to secure it in place.

-- It’s super speedy to pitch, perfect in the dark or the rain!
+- It’s a speedy tent to pitch, handy in the dark or the rain!

-- The clips, fitting the inner sheet to the outer sheet are a pain to get off with cold hands (even when they aren’t cold it’s tricky).
-This is why I’ve now left them attached, as per comments above.
+- The clips, fitting the inner sheet to the outer sheet of the tent are a pain to get off with cold hands (even when they aren’t cold it’s tricky).
+This is why I’ve now left them attached, as per suggestion above.

 Would I recommend the Vango Banshee 200?